zhaoyuzhi/D2HNet/README.md

 | --num_gpus | numbers of GPUs to be used | 2 | 2 |
 | --save_path | saving path to trained models | 'snapshot/tp_deblurnet_v2_002' | 'snapshot/tp_denoisenet_v2_002' |
 | --log_path | saving path to tensorboard results | 'log_pt/tp_deblurnet_v2_002' | 'log_pt/tp_denoisenet_v2_002' |

+The `EnhanceNet` in the paper corresponds to the `DenoiseNet` in the code.

 ### 4.2 Hyper-parameters of the network